-- The MMU recommends revising the pumped hydro fuel cost calculation to include day-ahead and realtime power purchases.
-(Priority: Low.
-First reported 2016.
-Status: Not adopted.) - The MMU recommends revisions to the calculation of energy market opportunity costs to incorporate all time based offer parameters and all limitations that impact the opportunity cost of generating unit output.
-(Priority: Medium.
-First reported 2016.
-Status: Partially adopted, 2018.) - The MMU recommends removing the catastrophic designation for force majeure fuel supply limitations in Schedule 2.
-(Priority: Medium.
-First reported 2016.
-Status: Not adopted.) - The MMU recommends that the rules governing the application of the TPS test be clarified and documented.
-The TPS test application in the Day-Ahead Energy Market is not documented.
+- The MMU recommends that the rules governing the application of the TPS test be clarified and documented.
+The TPS test application in the dayahead energy market is not documented.
 (Priority: High.
 First reported 2015.
 Status: Partially adopted.) - The MMU recommends that PJM require every market participant to make available at least one cost schedule based on the same hourly fuel type(s) and parameters at least as flexible as their offered price schedule.
 (Priority: Medium.
 First reported 2015.
 Status: Not adopted.) - The MMU recommends, in order to ensure effective market power mitigation when the TPS test is failed, that markup be constant across the full MWh range of price and cost-based offers.
 (Priority: High.
 First reported 2015.
-Status: Not adopted.) - The MMU recommends that in order to ensure effective market power mitigation when the TPS test is failed, and during high load conditions such as cold and hot weather alerts or more severe emergencies, the operating parameters in the costbased offer and the price-based parameter limited schedule (PLS) offer be at least as flexible as the operating parameters in the available price-based non-PLS offer, and that the price-MW pairs in the price-based PLS offer be exactly equal to the price-based non-PLS offer.
+Status: Not adopted.) - The MMU recommends, in order to ensure effective market power mitigation when the TPS test is failed, that offer capping be applied to units that fail the TPS test in the real-time market that were not offer capped at the time of commitment in the day-ahead market or at a prior time in the real-time market.
 (Priority: High.
+First reported Q3, 2020.
+Status: Not adopted.) - The MMU recommends, in order to ensure effective market power mitigation when the TPS test is failed, and during high load conditions such as cold and hot weather alerts or more severe emergencies, that the operating parameters in the cost-based offer and the price-based parameter limited schedule (PLS) offer be at least as flexible as the operating parameters in the available price-based non-PLS offer, and that the price-MW pairs in the price-based non-PLS offer.
+(Priority: High.
 First reported 2015.
-Status: Not adopted.) - The MMU recommends that in order to ensure effective market power mitigation, PJM always enforce parameter limited values by committing units only on parameter limited schedules, when the TPS test is failed or during high load conditions such as cold and hot weather alerts or more severe emergencies.
+Status: Not adopted.) - The MMU recommends, in order to ensure effective market power mitigation, that PJM always enforce parameter limited values by committing units only on parameter limited schedules, when the TPS test is failed or during high load conditions such as cold and hot weather alerts or more severe emergencies.
 (Priority: High.
-First reported Q3, 2019.
+First reported 2019.
 Status: Not adopted.)

 - The MMU recommends that PJM retain the \$1,000 per MWh offer cap in the PJM energy market except when cost-based offers exceed \$1,000 per MWh, and retain other existing rules that limit incentives to exercise market power.
 (Priority: High.
 First reported 1999.
 Status: Partially adopted, 1999, 2017.) - The MMU recommends the elimination of FMU and AU adders.
 FMU and AU adders no longer serve the purpose for which they were created and interfere with the efficient operation of PJM markets.
 (Priority: Medium.
 First reported 2012.
-Status: Partially adopted, 2014.) - The MMU recommends that market sellers not be allowed to designate any portion of an available capacity resource's ICAP equivalent of cleared UCAP capacity commitment as a Maximum Emergency offer at any time during the delivery year.
-(Priority: Medium.
-First reported 2012.
-Status: Not adopted.)
+Status: Partially adopted, 2014.)